MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 #### View the change history for site feedback entries

-To view the change history: Select the entry that you want to see the change history for, and then select **View history** in the pane.
+To view the change history: Select the entry that you want to see the change history for, and then select **Feedback history** in the side pane.

 ## FAQ